klaytn/klaytn-docs/docs/getting-started/request-for-initial-setup-on-cypress-mainnet.md

-# Request for Initial Setup on Cypress Mainnet
+# Request for Initial Setup on Cypress Mainnet <a id="request-for-initial-setup-on-cypress-mainnet"></a>

 **NOTE**: If your service has been fully tested on Baobab \(testnet\) and is ready-to-launch, you can apply for the [Klaytn Proof of Contribution Incentive Programs](https://docs.klaytn.com/klaytn/design/token-economy#incentive-programs).